georgeboorman/courses-and-certifications/README.md

-# certificates
+# Courses and certificates
-Data science, data engineering, and MLOps courses and certifications
+Completion and certificate documents for Data science, data engineering, and MLOps courses.